benevol/website/2014/index.md

 - Rainer Koschke (University of Bremen): “Software Clone Management: Past, Present and the Future”

 The full program consisting of 25 talks can be found [here](http://benevol.cwi.nl/2014/program.html).
+A zip-file containing PDFs of accepted papers can be downloaded [here](http://benevol.cwi.nl/2014/benevol14-submissions.zip).

 ### Participation & venue